Jason9x/IsoShift/README.md

 ## Overview
-**IsoShift** is an interactive isometric room environment.
-Explore the room, move objects, and manipulate the space in a clean 2.5D perspective.
-Navigate your avatar by clicking on the screen, drag cubes around, and stack them to reach new heights.
-This project combines simplicity with engaging interactivity.
+**IsoShift** is a player-interactive isometric room environment.
+Walk around the room, grab objects, and warp the room space in a clean 2.5D representation.
+Steer your avatar by clicking on screen, move cubes around by dragging, and pile them up to new heights.
+This project has simplicity combined with engaging interactivity.

 ---

 ## Features
-- **Isometric Rendering:** A visually appealing 2.5D perspective for the room, walls and floor.
+- **Isometric Rendering:** A clean 2.5D representation for the room, walls and floor.
-- **Avatar Movement:** Click anywhere on the screen to move the avatar to that location.
+- **Avatar Movement:** To move the avatar to any position, just click on the screen.
-- **Drag-and-Drop Cubes:** Interact with cubes by dragging them around the room.
+- **Drag-and-Drop Cubes:** To play with cubes, drag them around the room.
-- **Stacking Mechanics:** Stack cubes to create platforms and reach higher areas.
+- **Stacking Mechanics:** Stack cubes to create platforms and access other areas.
-- **Dynamic Environment:** A responsive and interactive space that adapts to your actions.
+- **Dynamic Environment:** An interactive and dynamic space which responds to your actions.

 ---

 ## Getting Started

 ### Prerequisites

+Technology
 - [Node.js](https://nodejs.org/) (for running the project locally)
 - A modern web browser (Chrome, Firefox, Edge, etc.)